MileRoss/project_4_data_pipelines_with_airflow/README.md

 #### Create tables
 * Connected to my AWS Console with Udacity credentials.
 * Configured my Redshift Serverless data warehouse to be associated with my existing IAM role, and to be publicly available.
-* In Query Editor v2 successfuly ran the `create_tables.sql` code, which created 7 tables.
+* In Query Editor v2 successfuly ran the `create_tables.sql` code, which created 7 tables in star schema.